AkuSarma/AkuSarma/README.md

 # 💫 About Me:
-🔭 I’m currently working on a mern project.<br>🌱 I’m currently learning how to focus on one thing.<br>👯 I’m looking to collaborate on anything.<br>📫 How to reach me: Email me.<br>⚡ Fun fact: Almost everything powered with electricity needs to be coded.
+🔭 I’m currently working on a mern project.<br>🌱 I’m currently learning how to focus on one thing.<br>👯 I’m looking to collaborate on anything.<br>📫 How to reach me: akusarma1702@gmail.com .<br>⚡ Fun fact: Almost everything powered with electricity needs to be coded.
 Can you imagine?!

 ## 🌐 Socials: